MV Arctic Sea: Media coverage and speculation

 Doubts have been raised by various sources regarding the Russian authorities' account of hijacking circumstances and events, as well as the nature of the ship's cargo.
 Unusual aspects of the hijacking of the Arctic Sea have been pointed out by the European Union Commission and the media.
 This has led to speculation on the nature of the operation.

 A rapporteur on piracy for the Assembly of the Western European Union and former commander of the Estonian Defence Forces Tarmo Kõuts was quoted in the Estonian newspaper Postimees as saying, "Only the presence of cruise missiles on board the ship can explain Russia's strange behavior in this whole story."
 He noted that the size of the naval unit sent out after MV Arctic Sea was larger than that dispatched to deal with the Somali piracy crisis.
 According to a widely circulated theory, the ship was transporting anti-aircraft weapons and cruise missiles destined for Iran, and the "hijackers" were gangsters hired by the Israeli intelligence service Mossad to prevent the cargo from reaching its destination.
 Referring to an earlier article in Russia's Komsomolskaya Pravda, The Independent reported that an unnamed general in the Russian Navy spoke of his suspicion that Russian organized crime was illegally shipping S-300 or Kh-55 missiles to Iran.
 A variation of the story suggested that the Russian government itself had staged the hijacking of the ship once it learned about an unsanctioned missile delivery to the Middle East.
 Specifically, Mossad was reported to have been tracking the shipment, and, as BBC News reported, informed Russian authorities that the ship was transporting a "Russian air defence system for Iran."
 The S-300 missiles allegedly were loaded on board when the ship stopped in Kaliningrad.

 Other speculation links the hijacking with Syria's aim to purchase MiG-31 jetfighters, which were actually officially ordered in 2007.
 The order was suspended in May 2009, reportedly either due to Israeli pressure or lack of Syrian funds.
 However, Russian media reported in September 2009 that Russia intends to deliver those jetfighters.
 This context speculation that the Arctic Sea could have been carrying up to four MiG-31 hulls for Syria.

 The nature of the cargo was initially questioned by Alexander Bastrykin, leader of the Russian investigative team.
 He stated that he would "not rule out the possibility that [Arctic Sea] might have been carrying not only timber."
-Claims that the ship was involved in illegal operations will be looked into, said Bastrykin.